gzuzmark/mono-raffle/apps/hardhat-ts/README.md

 ## RAFFLE CONTRACT

 Raffle contract

- -[] Enter the lottery (people should pay some amount) -[] pick a random winner (verify the winner randomly) -[] Winner shoud be select every X minutes => fully automate -[] We would need to make use of a chainlink oracle for
+-[x] Enter the lottery (people should pay some amount) -[x] pick a random winner (verify the winner randomly) -[x] Winner shoud be select every X minutes => fully automate
+-[] We would need to make use of a chainlink oracle for

 - randomness outside the blockchain
 - automated execution(chainlink keepers)

 ## SCRIPTS